Hasan Bülent Kahraman: Sabancı University

+After Sabancı University

 In 2010, Kahraman left Sabancı University to be able to spend more time in the city and concentrating more on the practical side of the contemporary art.
-Having accepted an offer from Kadir Has University, he was appointed Vice Rector/Provost in charge of Academic Affairs.
+Having accepted an offer from Kadir Has University, he was appointed Vice Rector & Provost in charge of Academic Affairs.
 Here, he was instrumental in revising the educational program of the university.
 He remained in charge of Academic Affairs and served as Vice Rector at Kadir Has University until 2018.
 He left this office to embark on a new academic project in July 2018 as the Rector of Netkent University, an institution established solely to offer distance learning and evening education programs.
 As the program was not recognized by the Council of Higher Education (CoHE) in Turkey, and because of the disagreements the Council had with the founders of the institution, he resigned from this position in December 2018.
 In July 2019, Kahraman was appointed Vice Rector in Charge of Academic Affairs and the Dean of the Faculty of Architecture and Design at Işık University.
 Here, he undertook the preparation of the Strategic Plan.
 He also delivered various lectures in the Science of Art Doctorate Program offered by the Faculty of Fine Arts.
-In December 2021, he was appointed the Rector of Isik University.
+In December 2021, he was appointed the Rector of Işık University.

+He is a member of the Turkish Social, Economic, Political Research Foundation (TÜSES), SODEV, History Foundation (Turkish: Tarih Vakfı), Middle East Studies Association of North America, American Political Science Association, and College Art Association.